top of page

 13. Club herd class will consist of three animals owned and shown by three different members of the same club.

-14. No pigs are allowed on the fairgrounds, including the camp ground, outside of the Swine Division.
-This includes “Pot Belly” or pet pigs.
 15. Due to Influenza A concerns, the fair will be conducting a 72 hour swine exhibit.
 Please see postings for entry requirements and activities for entire week of fair.

 EXPLORER/MENTOR SWINE PROJECT- The swine Explorer class is open to 5-6 year old youth as an educational experience.
 They will participate in a non-competitive showmanship event.
 Participation ribbons will be awarded, but no premiums will be paid.
 Explorers may exhibit only one swine project animal under the guidance of a parent/adult or teen mentor age 13-19.
 The Explorer may only borrow a swine project by a teen mentor.
 Due to disease issues, no housing is available during the week AND no trailering your animal in for the swine show.